 You are in our Global Site

 The power and smoothness of a double-cylinder engine is better than that of a single-cylinder engine, but the former's structure is more complex, costly, and expensive.
-Motorcycle engines operate similarly to car engines.
+Motorcycle brake cylinder operate similarly to car brake cylinder.

 The single-cylinder structure is relatively simple, inexpensive, and easy to repair, making it suitable for beginners.
 Due to its simple structure, its weight is lighter, and many off-road vehicles have a stronger explosive force at low speeds.
 However, the vibration and noise levels of single-cylinder motorcycles are higher, even with a balance shaft installed.
 Single-cylinder bikes typically do not exceed 800cc, with a certain speed limit.
 The larger the displacement, the greater the vibration.
 Double-cylinders are divided into asynchronous and synchronous, which have smoother engine operation and a better sound than single-cylinders.
 Compared with single-cylinders, their engines vibrate less, and are suitable for larger displacement vehicles.